klyap/3drendering/hw2/README.txt

 xres and yres are integers that specify the xx and yy resolutions of the output image mode is either 0 or 1

-Image resolution:
-Specified in wireframe.h
-Automatically looks in directory called “data” for filename.txt